GuiGou12358/lucky-subql-old/README.md

 Finally, you should see a GraphQL playground is showing in the explorer and the schemas that ready to query.

+#### Query data comming from dAppStaking module

-Query amount staked by account
+Query amount staked by account via the dAppStaking
 ```graphql
 query {
   stakes{